archit-asawa/b_task/README.md

 ## Business Rules Implemented

-✅ **Low stock threshold varies by product type** - Each product/inventory can have custom thresholds ✅ **Only alert for products with recent sales activity** - Only products sold in last 30 days are considered ✅ **Must handle multiple warehouses per company** - Alerts across all company warehouses ✅ **Include supplier information for reordering** - First supplier info included in response
+Low stock threshold varies by product type** - Each product/inventory can have custom thresholds Only alert for products with recent sales activity** - Only products sold in last 30 days are considered Must handle multiple warehouses per company** - Alerts across all company warehouses Include supplier information for reordering** - First supplier info included in response

 ## Sample Data Includes

-- **Company 1 (TechCorp):** 2 warehouses with 4 low-stock alerts
+- Company 1 (TechCorp):** 2 warehouses with 4 low-stock alerts
-- **Company 2 (RetailMart):** 1 warehouse with 2 low-stock alerts
+- Company 2 (RetailMart):** 1 warehouse with 2 low-stock alerts
-- **Products with no recent sales:** Won't trigger alerts (business rule)
+- Products with no recent sales:** Won't trigger alerts (business rule)

 ## Files Structure